Skip to Content

 Epoxy basement floor in light gray | Building Bluebird

-Don’t the concrete basement floors look so fresh and clean?!
+The finished product of our painted basement floors is even better than I could have imagined?!
 We now have so much useable living space in the unfinished basement.

 Here is another angle of the basement before the makeover: